D-Bhatta/Django-Invoicing/notes/Notes_checklist_dashboard.md

-# Create a `Homepage`
+# Create `Invoices Dashboard` page

-- Create a dashboard page
+- Create an invoices page with index of all invoices
-- Add mock links
-- Refactor links into real ones

 ## Main tasks

-- Create a template: `homepage.html`
+- Create a template `dashboard.html`
-- Add cards for each page
+- Get all invoices for user
-- Add mock links to each card
+- Display links to all invoices as cards
-- Refactor links into real ones